Working Papers

 (with Kirill Borissov, Stefano Bosi and Thai Ha-Huy), HAL Working Paper hal-04236588, 2023.

 Abstract: We study a growth model with two types of agents who are heterogeneous in their degree of family altruism.
-We prove that every equilibrium path converges to a unique steady state, and study the effect of altruism on the properties of steady-state equilibrium.
+We prove that every equilibrium path of consumption, bequests and capital converges to a unique steady state, and study the effect of altruism on the properties of steady-state equilibrium.
 We show that aggregate income is positively related to both level of altruism and altruism heterogeneity.
-When altruism heterogeneity is low, income inequality follows an inverse U-shaped pattern relative to the level of altruism, which is consistent with the crosscountry Kuznets curve.
-When altruism heterogeneity is high, income inequality monotonically decreases with the level of altruism.
-Our results suggest that heterogeneous altruism is an important mechanism linking economic growth and income inequality.
+When altruism heterogeneity is low or moderate, income inequality follows an inverse U-shaped pattern relative to the level of altruism.
+These observations are consistent with the empirically relevant cross-country Kuznets curve linking different steady-state levels of income to steady-state levels of inequality.
+When altruism heterogeneity is high, income inequality strictly decreases with the level of altruism.
+Our results suggest that heterogeneous altruism is a possible mechanism linking economic growth and income inequality.

 Work in Progress